violaaas/music/arrangements/README.md

 Check your framing to make sure that you're including at least your face and viola are within the bounds of the video frame most of the time.
 Do a couple test runs to determine whether it's the angle you want.
 Other tips in this [NYTimes article](https://www.nytimes.com/2020/03/25/realestate/coronavirus-webcam-appearance.html).
-For backgrounds, unchanging, plan backgrounds are a safe bet.
+For backgrounds, unchanging, plain backgrounds are a safe bet.

 ### What to Wear: